 EGSA certification can be used to streamline your applicant screening process and ease those difficult personnel decisions by immediately identifying which technicians have the knowledge and expertise to meet a rigorous exam requirement.

-The first step is to complete the application (download from our Pricing page) and mail or fax it with your payment to Ferris State University to schedule a test.
+The first step is to fill out the test order form (click here) and mail or fax it with your payment to Ferris State University to schedule a test.
 After you register, the test will be scheduled at your convenience at a testing site near your home or workplace.
 The test will be supervised by a professional proctor for the duration of the test period.
 Techs may be asked to help identify appropriate proctors and testing sites.

 The second step is to take the test.
 If you achieve an acceptable overall passing score, you will have earned your EGSA Certification (Apprentice or Journeyman).